eugenio-mercuriali/transformer-from-scratch/README.md

 # transformer-from-scratch
-Building a Transformer from scratch using PyTorch
+Building a Transformer from scratch using PyTorch.
+Followed the implementation of http://github.com/hkproj/pytorch-transformer